The mission of the school library media program is to ensure that students

 and staff are effective users of ideas and information.
 The school library

-media specialist empowers students to be critical thinkers, enthusiastic
+media clerk empowers students to be critical thinkers, enthusiastic

 readers, skillful researchers, and ethical users of information.

-The Media Center is open from 7:35 a.m. to 3:05 p.m. daily when no teacher meetings are scheduled.
+The Media Center is open from 7:25 a.m. to 2:55 p.m. daily when no teacher meetings are scheduled.
 Students may use the Media Center during the school day for class work, research, or to select reading materials.
 Attendance Students may come to the Media Center before and after school, and at lunch without passes.
-Students may come during the day with signed planners from their teachers, or with their classes.
+Students may come during the day with a Library pass, or with their classes.

 Loan Periods —